Liao Jingwen: Career

 Liao met Xu Beihong in 1942, Liao worked as Xu's assistant and soon became Xu's mistress.
 The two married in 1946, after Xu divorced his wife Jiang Biwei, Liao born a son in the same year, and a daughter in later years.
 After Xu's death in 1953, Liao gifted over 1200 of Xu's artistic works to the Chinese state, as well as over 1000 pieces of historical art and thousands of books.
 Between 1953 and 1956, Liao studied Chinese culture at Peking University.

 In 1956, Liao met a young military officer Huang Xinghua, who was 9 years younger than her.
 She pursued Huang, and the two married in the same year, they had a son.

 In 1957, Liao became the head curator and researcher at the Xu Beihong Memorial Museum (徐悲鸿纪念馆).
-During the Cultural Revolution, Liao firstly thought she would had better social class as Xu's widow, so she divorced Huang.
+During the Cultural Revolution, Liao first thought she would have had a better social class as Xu's widow, so she divorced Huang.
 Later Xu's art was identified with capitalism and students repeatedly tried to destroy the collections at the Xu Beihong Memorial Museum.
 Liao herself was beaten severely several times defending the artworks.
 She eventually sent a letter via her son to Zhou Enlai, requesting protection for the collection and they were taken to the Forbidden City for safe-keeping.
 The memorial museum was shut down in 1967 to make way for a subway, however, Liao wrote to Mao Zedong in 1972 to request that another venue be found for it.
 Despite receiving words of encouragement from Zhou Enlai that the museum should be reopened, it took Liao over 10 years of negotiation with government officials and planning before a new memorial museum was opened in 1983 in Xinjiekou, Beijing.
 In 1982, she had also completed her memoir of Xu's life.

 After the Cultural Revolution, as Xu has been restore as the important figure in modern Chinese art, Liao tried to hide her second marriage, refused to admit that she had married Huang, forbid the family members and friends mentioned Huang and her youngest son.
 She always shown herself as Xu's widow in public, and repeatedly emphasized her "Ture and the only Love" with Xu.

 The book has been translated into English, published as Xu Beihong: Life of a Master Painter, as well as French and Japanese.
 Many of the contents of the book are accused of malicious and false descriptions of Xu Beihong's ex-wife and other famous painters of the same period.